dbetka/wdk/docs/app-console-frame.md

 | **method()** | Promise<string&vert;undefined>  | Method to run script.                                                    |
 | **output?**  | boolean                         | Option decided if plugin should display script output after done or not. |

-**If any script return error or warning, plugin stops rest additional scripts queue and display details.**
+**If any script return error or warning, plugin stops rest additional scripts queue and displays details.**

 ![](app-console-frame/7.png "Example running additional scripts")